 Adams, Jefferson, Franklin and the rest would have to cobble together their new government from the ether of political philosophers’ ideas.
 Men like Aristotle, Thomas Paine, John Locke, and Baron de Montesquieu.
 It was Montesquieu’s argument for an independent judiciary that Madison pressed for in the drafting of the Constitution.

 Not surprisingly, historians in every era since have weighed in on what the founding fathers concocted.

 Writing in the wake of his extended visit to America in 1831, Alexis de Tocqueville credited the rise of equality to greater economic opportunities from increased trade and commerce, the cheapening of the nobility by the royal sale of titles, and the abolishing of primogeniture.
 He admired much in the new American democracy: the way everyone shook hands with each other, the considerable number of people active in public life, the fabled New England town meetings where all citizens were entitled to a say in civic matters.
 He pronounced America’s four-year cycle of presidential elections a “revolution.”

 Yet, de Tocqueville had his concerns.
 In a society of equals, he feared, the majority would always hold sway and silence minority opinion and rights.
 He observed this “tyranny of the majority” in the North where free black men who had the legal right to vote were often prevented from doing so by the white majority.
-“I know of no country in which … there is less independence of mind and true freedom of discussion than in America,” he wrote.
+He also noted, “I know of no country in which … there is less independence of mind and true freedom of discussion than in America.”

 Boston University political scientist, historian, and activist, Howard Zinn, weighing in 150 years later, viewed the American Revolution through the lens of progressive 20th century sensibilities.
 Zinn claims the Founding Fathers received more than their due of adulation, and debunks them as democracy’s true